xfyuan/xfyuan.github.com/README.md

-# A personal technical blog => The Tragedy of XY
+# TRAGEDXY => A personal technical blog

-Tech blog just for development
+A tech blog just about my own daily development.

 A ruby developer from living and eating in Chengdu, China.
 Creating the future in digital worlds, big and small.